 Much of the rugged coastline is perfect for walking and strolling.
 The grassy slopes of Matengai Cliff are 257 meters above the surf.
-Another view not to be missed is the sun, which seems to set on top of Candle Island (Dogo Island).
+Don't miss the view of the sunset at the tip of Candle Island (Dogo Island).

 For those looking for something more strenuous, hike Mt.
 Daimanji—more than 600 meters above sea-level.
 This mountain has many hiking trails where the ancient deities of the forest are still worshipped.

 Alternatively, hike up to the top of Mt.
 Takuhi.
-From the summit of this 450 meter-high mountain, you can look out over blue waters that encircle you and see the neighboring islands.
+From the summit of this 450 meter-high mountain, you can look out over the blue see and surrounding islands.

 An island introduction

-Venture inland for Dangyo Shrine and Dangyo Falls , or Chichi-sugi Japanese Cedar, a massive, strangely shaped tree.
+Venture inland for Dangyo Shrine and Dangyo Falls , or see the 800 year-old Chichi-sugi Japanese Cedar, a massive, strangely shaped tree.

-Nishinoshima, with less than 3,000 inhabitants, is the second largest of the inhabited islands and home to Kuniga Coast.
+Nishinoshima, with around 3,000 inhabitants, is the second largest of the inhabited islands and home to Kuniga Coast.

-Visit Takuhi-jinja Shrine , a temple-turned-shrine found inside a cave high on the side of Mt.
-Takuhi and overlooking the surrounding seas.
-Yurahime-jinja Shrine was built on the shore of a narrow bay where squid come right up to the land.
-Watch Oki-style kagura dances during festivals at these shrines and other places around the islands.
+Visit Takuhi-jinja Shrine , a shrine built inside a cave high inside a volcano, overlooking the surrounding seas.
+Yurahime-jinja Shrine was built facing an inlet, and legend has it that the sandy beach was covered with schools of squid between December and New Year's Day.
+Watch rituals at these shrines and other places around the islands.

 The smaller islands

 Nakanoshima is the lowest-lying of the islands, with a high point of 246 meters at Mt.
 Atodo.
-Its long coastline includes the red rock cliffs of Akiya.
-Visitors can enjoy expansive views of the other islands from Cape Kirogasaki.
+Its long coastline includes the red cliffs of Akiya, which stretches for 1 kilometer.
+Visitors can enjoy views of the other islands from Cape Kirogasaki Lighthouse.

 Home to only 600 people, the tiniest of the inhabited islands is Chiburijima.
-The land is too steep to support traditional agriculture; instead, the local people support themselves by fishing and raising cattle.
+The land is rugged, making it difficult to make a living from agriculture.
 This small island is home to some impressive sights, such as the view of the Oki Islands from the top of Mt.
 Akahage, or the striking red rocks of Sekiheki (Red Cliff).